-As of December 31, 2020, our investment portfolio consisted of investments in 70 portfolio companies with an aggregate fair value of \$2,298.9 million.
-We intend to continue to pursue an investment strategy focused on direct origination of loans to middle-market companies principally domiciled in the United States.
+As of March 31, 2023, our investment portfolio consisted of investments in 127 portfolio companies (including 44 structured credit investments, which include each series of collateralized loan obligation as a separate portfolio company investment) with an aggregate fair value of \$2,918.6 million.
+We intend to continue to pursue an investment strategy focused primarily on direct origination of loans to middle-market companies domiciled in the United States.

 We are an externally managed, closed-end, non-diversified management investment company.
 Sixth Street Specialty Lending Advisers, LLC, or the Adviser, acts as our investment adviser and administrator.
-We and the Adviser are part of Sixth Street Partners, LLC, a global investment firm with over \$50 billion in assets under management and committed capital.
+We and the Adviser are part of Sixth Street Partners, LLC, a global investment firm with over \$65 billion in assets under management as of March 31, 2023.